Homemade Pumpkin Spice Coffee Syrup (with Real Pumpkin)

 It’s time to raid your pantry!
 There’s a good chance you’ve got most of these ingredients on hand.

-• Kosher salt – just a little elevates the caramel, toffee and molasses flavor and brings some balance.
+- Kosher salt – just a little elevates the flavors and brings some balance.

 How To Make Pumpkin Spice Latte Syrup